sakoho81/miplib/Readme.md

 ## Regarding Python versions

 I recenly migrated MIPLIB to Python 3, and have no intention to maintain backwards compatibility to Python 2.7.
 You can checkout an older version of the library, if you need to work on Python 2.7.

+## About GPU acceleration

+The deconvolution algorithms can be accelerated with a GPU.
+On MacOS the CUDA GPU acceleration currently does not work, because there are no NVIDIA drivers available for the latest OS versions.
+For that reason I have included an environment file that does not install the CUDA specific packages.
+At some point in future I will hopefully have some time to add GPGPU support (e.g. through [Reikna](https://github.com/fjarri/reikna)).

 ## Publications